What is ‘Debt Consolidation’

 Extending the loan term: Your monthly payment and interest rate might be lower, thanks to the new loan.
 But pay attention to the payment schedule: If it is substantially longer than that of your previous debts, you might be paying more in the long run.
-Most debt consolidation lenders make their money by stretching out the term of the loan past at least the average, if not the longest term, of the borrower’s previous debt.
+Most debt consolidation lenders make their money by stretching out the term of the loan past at least the average, if not the most extended time, of the borrower’s previous debt.
 This allows the lender to make a tidy profit even if it charges a lower interest rate.

 Example: John has $19,000 of credit card debt, a $12,000 car loan and $5,500 remaining on a school loan.
 His total monthly payments come to $1,175.
-A debt consolidation lender offers to roll his loans into a single note that charges a lower rate of interest and reduces his monthly payment to $850.
+A debt consolidation lender offers to roll his investments into a single note that charges a lower rate of interest and reduces his monthly payment to $850.
 He gratefully accepts and saves $325 per month.
-However, the longest term of John’s previous loans was five years, and the new loan has a term of 90 months (seven and a half years).
+However, the most extended term of John’s previous loans was five years, and the new loan has a term of 90 months (seven and a half years).
 He will end up paying a total $6,375, whereas, with the old debts, the maximum he’d have paid would be $5,875.

-That’s why doing your homework is important.
+That’s why doing your homework is essential.
 Call your credit card issuer(s) to find out how long it will take to pay off the debt on each of your cards at its current interest rate.
 Then compare that to the length and cost of the consolidation loan you’re considering.

 Hurting the credit score: By rolling over your existing loans into a brand new loan, you are likely to see a modest negative impact on your credit score at first.
 Credit scores favor longer-standing debts with longer, more-consistent payment histories.
 Replacing debts before the original contract would have called for is viewed negatively.
-You also are listed as having assumed a larger, newer debt, which increases your risk factor.
+You also are listed as having assumed a more substantial, newer debt, which increases your risk factor.
 And, of course, just as with any other type of credit account, a missed payment on a debt consolidation loan goes on your credit report.

-In addition, closing out the old credit accounts (once they’re paid off) and opening a single new one may reduce the total amount of credit available to you, raising your debt-to-credit utilization ratio.
+Also, closing out the old credit accounts (once they’re paid off) and opening a single new one may reduce the total amount of credit available to you, raising your debt-to-credit utilization ratio.
 This can also ding your credit score, as lenders may see you with an increased ratio as less financially stable.
-However, if you consolidate credit card debt and end up improving your credit utilization rate – that is, the amount of potential credit you have that you’re actually using – your score could rise later on as a result.
+However, if you consolidate credit card debt and end up improving your credit utilization rate – that is, the amount of potential credit you have that you’re using – your score could rise later on as a result.

 Example: Sally rolls $16,000 of credit card debt into a new loan.
 She cuts up her credit cards but leaves the accounts open.
-If she has no other debt, she has effectively cut her debt-to-credit ratio in half, as she now has $16,000 of unused credit available on her credit card accounts, plus her $16,000 consolidation loan.
-If she were to close her old accounts, however, she would be using 100% of the credit she has available from her new loan, which would adversely affect her score.
+If she has no other obligation, she has effectively cut her debt-to-credit ratio in half, as she now has $16,000 of unused credit available on her credit card accounts, plus her $16,000 consolidation loan.
+If she were to close her old accounts, however, she would be using 100% of the credit she has available from her new investment, which would adversely affect her score.

 Losing special terms or benefits: Student loans have special provisions (such as interest rate discounts and rebates), which will disappear if you consolidate them with other debts.
 Those who default on consolidated school loans will usually have their tax refunds garnished and may even have their wages attached, for example.